There is enormous potential in new AI technologies. How can you get the most out of your AI investment? Build your programs on a solid foundation.

 Each of these decisions will impact your customer experience pipeline, and you need to evaluate which pieces are adding latency to the process.
 Based on your needs, you should consider which sources can meet your velocity needs and make sure your data repository, decisioning and delivery tools can respond at a similar pace.

-Bottom line: In order to meet your customers’ real-time needs makes sure your data sources are rich and always available.
+Bottom line: In order to meet your customers’ real-time needs, make sure your data sources are rich and always available.

 There are great potential and promise in the rapidly evolving space of AI-powered digital marketing, but you have to make sure your foundation is solid.
 These five core principles will make sure you’ve set yourself up for success and maximize the potential value you can derive from these new technological advances.